 Technical Finesse to Bring a Folk Tale Alive

 Paheli is a film involving a supernatural character.
 So, I was in for the editors (Amitabh Shukla, Steven H. Bernard) to have their tricks in place.
-Predictably enough, they employ fade-out effect (with some neat VFX in place) in abundance.
+Predictably enough, they employ a fade-out effect (with some neat VFX in place) in abundance.
 We see frames dissolve in moments of intense drama.
 Apart from that, Paheli is filled with the wipe effect which gives the illusion of reading a book – a folk tale – which is exactly what the film is based on.
 It only helps how Ravi K. Chandran’s camera knows when to move vigorously and when to quietly stay put.
-The sound design (Anuj Mathur, Baylon Fonseca, Anup Dev) is another department which is deserving of a special mention.
-Despite having supernatural elements in its story, the sound team in Paheli refuse to incorporate the jaded whoosh and shimmer effects.
+The sound design (Anuj Mathur, Baylon Fonseca, Anup Dev) is another department which is deserving of special mention.
+Despite having supernatural elements in its story, the sound team in Paheli refuses to incorporate the jaded whoosh and shimmer effects.
 In fact, the use of foley is astounding if we closely observe certain sequences – notably the camel race.
 Together with the dramatic original score (Aadesh Srivastava), Paheli ‘s sound department turns the film into a hugely immersive experience.

 When the Camera Makes Love to Rani Mukerji

 Ravi K. Chandran’s cinematography in Paheli is one that needs to be talked about separately.
 Given the way he photographs Rani Mukerji, I somewhere sense that her porcelain face is among the DOP’s absolute favourites.
 The frames, besides their jaw-dropping beauty, have their own unique tales to tell.
 I would also give it to the actor’s mettle to shapeshift but the ace cameraman’s ability to mould her as Lachchi lends gravitas to her transformation.